jawah/urllib3.future/docs/v2-migration-guide.rst

 on code using urllib3.
 This also means that for IDEs that support type hints you'll receive better suggestions from auto-complete.
 No more confusion with ``**kwargs``!

-We've also added API interfaces like ``BaseHTTPResponse`` and ``BaseHTTPConnection`` to ensure that when you're sub-classing an interface you're only using supported public APIs to ensure compatibility and minimize breakages down the road.

 .. note::